 Blue Book vs. Black Book

 The Kelley Blue Book is another car valuation guide that attempts to estimate the value of used cars.
 The KBB also creates its estimates based on auction data, but it focuses more on the retail and private party resale value of cars than the Black Book.
-Dealers may use the KBB to help set prices on cars, but it is also commonly used by individual consumers to figure out how much their cars are worth to trade in or sell to other people.
+Dealers may use the KBB to help set prices on cars, but it is also commonly used by individual consumers to figure out how much their cars are worth when trading in or selling to other people.
 Thus, the Black Book focuses on helping dealers set prices rather than helping consumers figure out how much their cars are worth.

 - Barry Austin Photography/Photodisc/Getty Images